For the independent walker looking for a little luxury

 Package inclusive of:

-- Heli packing Day 1 Rarakau to Okaka
+- Heli packing (max 12kg) Day 1 Rarakau to Okaka

 - Hot showers with towel supplied

-- A choice of Back Country Cuisine dehydrated meal pouches – main meal
+- A choice of a dehydrated meal pouch or the famous Tuatapere sausage meal for the main meal

-- Hot porridge & brown sugar for breakfast each morning
+- Hot porridge & brown sugar is offered for breakfast each morning

 7-9 hours: 22km